The Model Router Becomes the Hidden Editor

 A serious model-routing governance standard should treat the router as part of the AI system of record.

 First, routing policy should be documented.
-The organization should know whether requests are routed by price, latency, throughput, uptime, region, quota, model class, safety profile, provider allowlist, or a custom rule.
+The organization should know whether requests are routed by price, latency, throughput, uptime, region, quota, model class, safety profile, provider allowlist, user tier, percentage split, or a custom rule.

 Second, high-impact workflows need approved route sets.
 Hiring, credit, insurance, health, education, legal work, public benefits, policing, employment discipline, and financial advice should not silently fall back to arbitrary providers or cheaper variants.